-Put each ingredient in its own bowl with a spoon, so guests can help themselves.
+Put each ingredient in its bowl with a spoon, so guests can help themselves.
 Make sure to have a big bowl of lettuce available for people to make taco salads.
-If there will be a lot of vegetarians in attendance, include a bowl of seasoned sofritas, which is made of tofu.
+If there will be a lot of vegetarians in attendance, including a bowl of seasoned sofritas, which is made of tofu.
 Keep tortillas warm in a special tortilla warming dish or put them on a hot plate that's set to low heat.

 Next, include some appropriate side dishes:

 - Mexican rice

 - Corn (on the cob or in a salad)

 - Tortilla chips

 A slow cooker will keep the rice, beans, and corn at the right temperature throughout the party.

 Finally, on a separate table, set up a couple of themed desserts:

 - Dulce de leche